 Tips for dogs that swim in the sea

-While many dogs are natural swimmers and get in the water like a duck (or like a dog!), Don’t assume that your pet will be safe of the waves to begin with.
+While many dogs are natural swimmers and get in the water like a duck (or like a dog!), Don’t assume that your pet will be safe from the waves, to begin with.
 While some breeds like Labradors don’t hesitate to jump in, others are naturally a little more hesitant.

 Smaller dogs can be intimidated by the large expanse of water, while others simply aren’t fans of wetness.
 Shar Pei dogs, for example, are often afraid of water.
 You can find information about your pet with a Dog breeds library and find out how they usually react to the ocean and swimming before taking a trip to the beach so you are better prepared for their first reaction.